Why choose off-the-shelf software for your humanitarian Information Management workflow

 If you decide to adopt off-the-shelf software, also consider whether the particular software has been designed with organizations like yours in mind.
 While ActivityInfo has some similarities with highly-customizable Customer Relationship Management (CRM) systems like Salesforce or Microsoft Dynamics, ActivityInfo has been built from the ground up for organizations working in challenging environments and features essential functionality like offline availability and a seamlessly integrated mobile data collection app that CRMs built for sales teams naturally lack.

 No need to reinvent the wheel with ActivityInfo

 ActivityInfo has been designed to offer organizations all the flexibility they need to create the solution they would have developed themselves, in the most cost-effective way possible.
 Built on twelve years of research and practical experience developing humanitarian information management systems, ActivityInfo well understands the complex humanitarian routines and ever-changing humanitarian landscape.
 Our solution includes Software-as-a-Service (SaaS) information management software, a mobile data collection app, and a self-managed version.

-We have a ten-year track record of providing ActivityInfo as a service to thousands of users in 50+ countries with 99.95% availability.
+We have an over ten-year track record of providing ActivityInfo as a service to thousands of users in 70+ countries with 99.95% availability.
 If you are planning to set up a database to monitor the response in your country or region, schedule a call with us to discuss your needs further or start right away with our 30-day free trial.

 If you need further help in evaluating the options of choosing a commercial off-the-shelf software, developing software from scratch, or opting for an open-source tool, here is a whitepaper in which we go deeper into the pros and cons of each solution.